Samsung Health Monitor Sleep Apnea | Optimal Circadian Health

 Benefits of Wearable Tech

-Wearable tech, like Samsung’s sleep apnea monitor, can make keeping tabs on your sleep health much easier than heading to the doctor right away.
-If scheduling an appointment with your doctor is difficult or takes time, you can use these gadgets to get information in the meantime.
+Wearable tech, like Samsung’s sleep apnea monitor, can make keeping tabs on your sleep health much easier than sleeping in a sleep lab every night for the rest of your life.
+Always schedule an appointment with your doctor and until you’re able to get in to see them, you can start using these gadgets to gather more information to share with them.

-These devices can also give you real-time information on things like your sleep patterns, heart rate, and blood oxygen levels, which is great information to have if you aren’t ready for a full sleep study.
-However, don’t make the mistake of thinking this information can provide you with a full diagnosis.
+These devices can also give you real-time information on things like your sleep patterns, heart rate, and blood oxygen levels, which is great information to trend with time, especially if they say you aren’t ready for a full sleep study.
+However, don’t make the mistake of thinking this information can provide you with a full diagnosis because only a medical provider and appropriate testing can do so.

 After all, these machines are just pieces of technology, not medical professionals.
-If your results skew towards sleep apnea trends, make an appointment to chat with your doctor, schedule that sleep study, or look into a treatment plan.
+If your results skew towards sleep apnea trends, make an appointment to chat with your doctor and schedule that sleep study so you can find out what recommended treatment plans they have for you.

 Sleep Apnea Post-Diagnosis

-After you’ve been formally diagnosed, treatment plans can vary from person to person.
-You might be prescribed a CPAP machine, which can come with its own headaches.
-Not only will you have to deal with a bulky machine strapped to your face, other sleep apnea machine side effects can include dryness in your nose and throat, skin irritation from the mask, or some discomfort from the added pressure.
+After you’ve been formally diagnosed, treatment plans can vary from person to person, so find out from your medical provider what they recommend.
+You might be prescribed a CPAP machine.
+Some people find CPAPs tolerable and even life changing.
+Other people don’t tolerate it due to difficulty sleeping with a bulky machine strapped to the face, other sleep apnea machine side effects can include dryness in the nose and throat, skin irritation from the mask, or some discomfort from the added pressure.
+So overall results can vary.

-At Optimal Circadian Health, we believe in addressing sleep apnea head-on.
-This can include introducing new breathing exercises into your daily routine, eating a balanced diet, exercising more often, or resetting your nervous system.
+At Optimal Circadian Health, we believe it’s important no matter what treatment route you choose, to learn how to support better breathing patterns and sleep.
+This can include introducing new breathing exercises into your daily routine, supporting the body with nutritious foods, cleaning up your environment, or resetting your nervous system.
 Our book, Sleep Apnea Solution, has resources for all of these things and more.
-Give it a read if you’re on the hunt for some relief in your rest!
+Give it a read if you’re looking to learn how to support breathing naturally!